bens4lsu/theskinny-publish/Content/blog2/office-place-strippers.md

 It felt a little like a setup.
 Was there a secret camera for some cable comedy show?
 Was the boss going to walk in and fire us all?
 No one knew.

 After a while, the woman was on the table in her g-string and pasties.
 There were some half-hearted tucking of dollars into her garter belt, and I'll admit that I pocketed a couple of those dollars for my own trouble that afternoon.
-It was every bit as uncomfortable as that episode of <i>The Office</i> last night.
+It was every bit as uncomfortable as that episode of *The Office* last night.

 When it was done, we laughed a little bit, split apart, and returned to our various buildings.
 Back to work, neither enlivened nor entertained.